Accelerynt-Security/AS-IAM-Master-Playbook/AS-Microsoft-Entra-ID-Revoke-User-Sessions-HTTP/README.md

 #### Create an App Registration

-Navigate to the Microsoft Azure Active Directory app registration page: https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade
+Navigate to the Microsoft Entra ID app registration page: https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade

 Click "**New registration**".

 ![RevokeUserSession_App_Registration_1](Images/RevokeUserSession_App_Registration_1.png)

-Enter "**AS-Revoke-Azure-AD-User-Session-From-Incident-HTTP**" for the name, all else can be left as is.
+Enter "**AS-Microsoft-Entra-ID-Revoke-User-Sessions-HTTP**" for the name, all else can be left as is.
 Click "**Register**"

 ![RevokeUserSession_App_Registration_2](Images/RevokeUserSession_App_Registration_2.png)